 We primarily rely on our existing cash and marketable investment securities balances, as well as cash flow generated through our operations to fund our investment needs.
-Since we currently depend on DISH Network for a substantial portion of our revenue, our cash flow from operations depends heavily on its needs for equipment and services.
+Since we currently depend on DISH Network for a substantial portion of our revenue, our cash flow from operations depends heavily on DISH Network's needs for equipment and services.
 To the extent that DISH Network's gross subscriber additions decrease or DISH Network experiences a net loss of subscribers, sales of our digital set-top boxes and related components to DISH Network may further decline, which in turn could have a further material adverse effect on our financial position and results of operations.
-In November 2012, we entered into a launch agreement with Arianespace, SA to launch multiple new satellites over a multi-year period.
-As of December 31, 2012, our remaining obligations related to EchoStar XVI, EchoStar XVII and the launch contract with Arianespace, SA totaled \$329 million.
-As a result, there can be no assurance that we will have positive cash flows from operations.
+As of December 31, 2013, our remaining obligations related to EchoStar XVI, EchoStar XVII, EchoStar XIX, TerreStar-2 and launch contracts with Arianespace, SA and International Launch Services, Inc. totaled \$553.6 million.
+There can be no assurance that we will have positive cash flows from operations.
 Furthermore, if we experience negative cash flows, our existing cash and marketable investment securities balances may be reduced.